 I went into Star Wars: The Rise of Skywalker with a list of items I needed to be addressed.

-As promised, there are tons of Carrie Fisher as General Leia which should excite fans and I am interested to know how much was filmed before her untimely death because her role in the movie is very prominent as she is given a fantastic tribute and proper send off.
+I will say that all the major questions that we were left hanging with will be answered throughout the movie.
+As promised, there are tons of Carrie Fisher as General Leia which should excite fans.
+I am interested to know how much was filmed before her untimely death because her role in the movie is very prominent, as she is given a fantastic tribute, and proper send off.

 The main trio Rey, Finn, and Poe all become a better version of themselves in this installment as we dive deeper into their characters.
 We get a lot of screen time of all three of them together which we did not get in the last installment which was unfortunate because their chemistry is undeniable.
 There are tons of great surprises from beginning to end with a couple of cute and memorable characters being introduced to us for the first time.
 Even Lando Calrissian’s return as seen in the trailers is an absolute gem and brings back a feeling of nostalgia.

 When it comes to action there are zero complaints in that department.
 The movie jumps right into it and every scene from thereon out is action-packed.
 I did wish the light-saber fights were more polished and stylish but I guess there is a reason behind why they are not.
 All the CGI/special effects were amazing and the humor that accompanied the movie was placed methodically throughout, and gave us a handful of laugh out loud moments.